Get the latest in kids' media, tech, and news right to your inbox

 Once you personalize your device, you'll be able to stream music from services like Spotify, Amazon Music, or Google Play Music.
 You can also select preferred news sources, restaurant delivery services, and more.
 It can be hard to remember everything you have enabled on the device, and if you forget exactly how to ask for something, you'll need to pull up your app.

 How well do they work with kids?
 Both Amazon and Google offer tons of content for kids (called "skills" on Echo and "actions" on Home) from established providers, including Disney, Sesame Street, and Highlights magazine.
 You can use the device to play games, read audiobooks, recite jokes, provide homework help, and even activate guided Zen meditation for when your kids need to chill out.
 New stuff is being added to each service all the time, and your kids might enjoy browsing for features on your linked phone app and trying them out with you.
 It's not unlike shopping for new apps -- it takes time to find what you want, set it up, and figure out how it works.
 But even without kid-specific games, these assistants can be helpful to kids and families in basic ways, like looking up simple facts, doing math (no cheating on homework!), checking a sports score, and setting a time-out clock.
+Check out our list of the best Alexa skills for kids, tweens, and teens.

 Are there any hidden costs?
 A lot of the skills and actions you can add are free, but you still have to pay for memberships and subscriptions -- for example, to Amazon Prime, Google Play Music, or Spotify.
 Amazon and Google will be experimenting with other subscription models in the future, so to maximize the value of the device, you'll need to stay on top of new features.
-If you;'e interested in smart home products, including light bulbs, thermostats, and home security systems, be aware that they are more expensive than traditional versions and often require an extra piece of equipment.
+If you're interested in smart home products, including light bulbs, thermostats, and home security systems, be aware that they are more expensive than traditional versions and often require an extra piece of equipment.

 What could go wrong?
 Though each service is trying to appeal to families, the most common uses of Alexa and Home are very practical, adult-oriented activities, like reporting commute times, creating shopping lists, and announcing upcoming calendar events.
 To make sure kids don't get into trouble using the device's basic tools, you may need to play around with settings (and set some verbal expectations).